Philadelphi Corridor: Rafah border crossing

-After 2007
+Hamas control of Gaza

 In January 2008, Palestinian militants breached several parts of the wall bordering the town of Rafah.
 Thousands of Gazans flowed into Egypt in search of food and supplies.
-As of August 2012 the Egyptian Army continued to destroy tunnels linking Egypt and Gaza and their security source said its demolition will continue "in order to fight any element of terrorism."
+As of August 2012 the Egyptian Army continued to destroy tunnels linking Egypt and Gaza and their security source said their demolition will continue "in order to fight any element of terrorism."

 After the fall of the Mubarak regime in 2011, Egypt relaxed restrictions at its border with the Gaza Strip, allowing more Palestinians to cross freely for the first time in four years.
 The Egyptian army continued to destroy Gaza Strip smuggling tunnels, according to the Egyptian army "in order to fight any element of terrorism".